abenteuerzeit/viva-la-carte/README.md

 # DIET PLAN GENERATOR LOGIC

+## Implementation overview

+To implement the meal plan generator using ASP.NET, you can follow these steps:

+1. Add the necessary classes and methods to implement the NutritionFacts, Nutrient, MealPlan, and MealPlanGenerator classes, as described in the details.
+2. Add a new controller to handle requests from the user.
+This controller should have methods to handle user input, generate the meal plan, and return the results to the user.
+3. Add a new view to display the user interface for the meal plan generator.
+This view should include form fields for the user to enter their nutritional requirements and food preferences, as well as buttons or other controls to initiate the meal plan generation process.
+4. Use Razor syntax in the view to bind the form fields to the controller methods and to display the results of the meal plan generation process.
+5. Add any necessary database tables or other data storage mechanisms to persist user data and nutritional information.
+6. Test and debug your code to ensure that it is working correctly and that the meal plan generator is generating acceptable meal plans.
+Once you have completed these steps, you should have a functional ASP.NET application that can generate personalized meal plans for users based on their nutritional requirements and food preferences.
+You can then continue to enhance and improve the application by adding additional features and functionality, as needed.

+## Details

 The NutritionFacts, Nutrient, and MealPlan classes are used to store and manage data on nutrients and foods, while the MealPlanGenerator class is used to generate personalized meal plans based on the nutritional requirements and food data stored in the other classes.

 1. You can use the NutritionFacts class to store information about the nutritional content of foods.
 This class has properties for serving size, calories, and various macronutrients and micronutrients.
 It also has methods for getting the macronutrient and micronutrient dictionaries.